tarwn/lessthandot-hugo/blogs/content/posts/2009-06-24-using-postsharp-and-log4net-to-set-up-co.md

 </log4net>
 ```

 Nothing really special there, except for the additional parameters we added that I didn't see on most of the vanilla demos.
-One thing to note is the conversionPattern we used for the custom properties, “%property{PROPERTY_NAME}” as it can be very handy if you want to set custom parameters.
-There's also a special “ErrorLog” that writes to a flat file without using a buffer, for errors only.
+One thing to note is the conversionPattern we used for the custom properties, "%property{PROPERTY_NAME}" as it can be very handy if you want to set custom parameters.
+There's also a special "ErrorLog" that writes to a flat file without using a buffer, for errors only.
 This is so that if there is a fatal error in the application, the exceptions leading up to it are not lost.
 Onward.
 Next thing we need to do is ensure that log4net is configured when we start up the application.
 There are two ways to do this:

 I first used AssemblyInfo.cs like so: